What to Expect After An Extraction, Side effects and Possible Complications

 Some dentist will place dressings in the socket in the hope of relieving the pain.
 This is effective in a minority of patients but also delays healing and may prolong the length of time with which you will suffer pain.

-The only effective treatment is to keep the wound as clean as possible with either warm salty mouth washes and or Corsodyl mouth wash, to optimize conditions for healing and let nature take its course, the condition will then resolve naturally with no long term consequences.
+The only effective treatment is to keep the wound as clean as possible with either warm salty mouth washes and or Corsodyl mouth wash, Place CLOVE OIL or CLOVE OIL GEL in the socket (available from your pharmacist) this will ease the pain until the condition passes.
+The condition will then resolve naturally with no long term consequences.

 NUMBNESS or ALTERED SENSATION to your LIPS, CHEEKS, CHIN or TONGUE